IsidorManning/Dalgoritism/README.md

 # Algoritism
-Simply put, a portfolio of a bunch algorithms
+A portfolio of a algorithms and data structures that I've studied, implemented, and documented.

 # Purpose